AtlasOfLivingAustralia/galaxias-python/docs/source/galaxias_user_guide/index.rst

         :text-align: center

         .. raw:: html
-            :file: ../../source/_static/icons/user_guide.svg
+            :file: ../../source/_static/icons/occurrences.svg

         **Independent Observations**

-        Do you have independent observations?
+        Do you only have one set of data?

     .. grid-item-card::
         :link: longitudinal_studies/index.html